projectara/greybus-spec/source/special/bootrom.rst

 signal an error in the status byte of the Response Message's header.
 Otherwise, the status byte shall equal GB_OP_SUCCESS, indicating permission to boot.

+Before sending the Response, the AP should ensure that all outstanding Control Protocol Requests to the Interface have received Responses.
+The effect of sending this Request under other conditions is undefined.

+Provided that the recommendations for the Interface and the AP defined in this Protocol are followed, the Request and Response of the single Ready to Boot Operation exchanged between the Interface and the AP are the final |unipro| Messages exchanged between the two.

+When this occurs, the Interface may execute the downloaded firmware blob previously retrieved using this Protocol, and the following is permitted as a special case exception to restrictions made elsewhere in this Specification.

+1. The Interface may treat its Control and Bootrom Connections as though they had been closed as described in :ref:`lifecycles_connection_management`.

+2. The Interface may, at most once, make a new Manifest available for retrieval to the AP, and thus send different Response payloads to the :ref:`control-get-manifest-size` and :ref:`control-get-manifest` Requests, should new Requests on the Control Connection be received later.

+   The new Manifest shall not contain any CPort Descriptors whose protocol field equals "Bootrom" (0x15).

+3. The Interface shall set the Ara Initialization Status attribute to a value different than 0x00000006 or 0x00000009.

+4. The Interface may subsequently set :ref:`hardware-model-mailbox` to MAILBOX_GREYBUS, causing the SVC to exchange a :ref:`svc-interface-mailbox-event` with the AP.
+If the Interface does so, it shall:

+        - ensure that if its Control CPort is subsequently reconnected, |unipro| Flow Control Tokens shall subsequently be transmitted to the AP as buffer space for receiving Control Protocol Requests becomes available, and

+        - subsequently respond to incoming :ref:`control-protocol`
+          Operation Requests as defined in that section if the Control CPort is connected and used for Greybus communication.

+5. The AP should, after exchanging the Interface Mailbox Event Operation with the SVC, attempt to release system resources associated with the Control and Bootrom Connections to the Interface.

+6. The AP should then attempt to open a Control Connection with the Interface, and retrieve its Manifest once more.

+This sequence, when possible, is a **Legacy Mode Switch**.
+Though the Interface remains in the ENUMERATED Interface Lifecycle State throughout a Legacy Mode Switch and afterwards, its Manifest may change at most once as a result.